 Unfortunately, stepparent adoptions are not always a straightforward process.
 If the other parent does not wish to terminate their parental rights, you will not be able to adopt the child without significant and complex litigation.

 At LaCoste Family Law, we can help you evaluate your options in that situation and determine if forcing the other biological parent to terminate their parental rights is a viable option.

 Bringing a new child into your family should be an exciting and joyous time.
-Let us be your voice during the court process so you can focus on celebrating the expansion of your family.
+Let us be your voice during the court process, so you can focus on celebrating the expansion of your family.
 Please contact us or send us an email at email@example.com to enlist the help of our adoption lawyer in Washington State.